tanoManzo/notes/Paper 1, Word2Vector.md

 5. what happen if I change the context size?
 6. What is a softmax?
 7. Why are they use the log fuction instead of a non log one?
+8. frequent word how can be addressed?
+TFIDF
+9. about metrics? are there any other metrics?
+10. Let's consider the first or last words.
+How they define the context words?